PanDAWMS/panda-server/README.txt

 Release Note

 current
+  * changed space limit in TA to take MC share into account
   * added certificate check in fileCallbackListener
   * reduced the number of threads in Adder to avoid crash caused by DQ2 API
   * fixed AdderAtlas to give up DQDatasetExistsException